 Under the current Employee Share Acquisition Scheme, each employee who is not a participant in the executive or investment team incentive plans is awarded \$5,000 per annum.
-After PAYG is deducted, \$2,500 is used to buy shares in the Company which need to be held for three years.
+After PAYG is deducted, \$2,500 is used to buy shares in the Company, which needs to be held for three years.
 After three years, or the departure of the employee from employment with the Group, the shares come out of the holding lock.

 In addition, each employee is eligible for an additional award of up to \$5,000.
 50% of the amount awarded is used to buy shares in one of the other LICs that AICS provides services to.
 The amount that is awarded is dependent on the metrics used for the vesting of the Investment Team's Short Term Incentive (excluding personal measures).
-During the year, 28% of the possible maximum was awarded, and 50% of this was used to buy shares in Mirrabooka Investments Limited.
+During the year, 28% of the possible maximum was awarded, and 50% of this was used to buy shares in AMCIL Limited, as part of the Group's policy of rotating these purchases amongst the LICs other than AFIC to which AICS provides services.